 We monitor the impact we have on producers - including farmers and factories - adjusting their supply chains and reformulating their products, supermarkets changing their assortments and marketing, companies in general becoming more transparent in their communication on health and sustainability, and certification schemes lifting their standards.
 Read more in our impact stories.

 Questionmark has a statutory board.
 The board appoints the directors and decides on the strategy of Questionmark, which is carried out by the team.
-Besides this, Questionmark has an advisory council with various experts and stakeholders of the relevant areas Questionmark operates in.
-The scientific advisory board advises on the methodology.
+Besides this, Questionmark has a scientific advisory board that advises on the research methodology and execution.